 Get SEC Network

-Live college sports streams with SEC Network on fuboTV
+Live college sports streams with SEC Network on Fubo

 Live baseball, basketball, football, and more.

-SEC Network is available through fuboTV’s lineup of over 90 live channels.
+SEC Network is available through Fubo‘s lineup of over 140 live channels.
 The service provides popular entertainment and news channels, plus plenty more sports coverage.
-The standard fuboTV subscription costs $59.99/mo. and comes with a 7-day free trial.
-It also offers further add-on channels and packages like fuboTV Extra ($5.99/mo.), fuboTV Latino ($14.99/mo.), Showtime ($10.99/mo.), and Sports Plus ($10.99/mo.).
+The standard Fubo subscription, the Pro Plan, costs $74.99/mo. and comes with a 7-day free trial.
+It also offers further add-on channels and packages like fuboTV Extra ($7.99/mo.), fuboTV Latino ($14.99/mo.), Showtime ($10.99/mo.), and Sports Plus ($10.99/mo.).

-A fuboTV subscription includes 30 hours of storage space thanks to its cloud digital video recorder (DVR) feature.
-Users can upgrade that to 500 hours of storage space for an additional $9.99/mo. fuboTV customers can watch SEC Network on 2 simultaneous streams and get an extra device stream for $4.99/mo.
+A Fubo subscription includes 1000 hours of storage space thanks to its cloud digital video recorder (DVR) feature fuboTV customers can watch SEC Network on 2 simultaneous streams and get an extra device stream for $4.99/mo.
 Find out more about the service and the channels and packages it includes in our fuboTV review.

 Stream SEC Network on Hulu + Live TV